beezz/ddtrace-graphql/README.rst

 Usage
 =====

-To trace all GraphQL requests, patch the library like so:
+To trace all GraphQL requests patch the library.
+Put this snippet to your application main entry point.
+For the patching to work properly, it needs to be called before any other imports of the `graphql` function.

 .. code-block:: python

     from ddtrace_graphql import patch
     patch()

+    # from that point all calls to graphql are traced

     from graphql import graphql
     result = graphql(schema, query)